dell/csm-docs/content/docs/replication/upgrade.md

 ### PowerScale

-On PowerScale systems, an additional step is needed when upgrading from CSM v1.5 to CSM v1.6.
+On PowerScale systems, an additional step is needed when upgrading to CSM v1.6 or later.
 Because the SyncIQ policy created on the target-side storage array is no longer used, it must be deleted for any existing replication groups after performing the upgrade to the CSM Replication sidecar and PowerScale CSI driver.
 These steps should be performed before the replication groups are used with the new version of the CSI driver.
 Until this step is performed, Replication Groups created on CSM v1.5 will display an UNKNOWN link state in CSM v1.6.

 1. Log in to the target PowerScale array.
 2. Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.